yhtomitim/who-fed-the-dog-server/README.md

 # Who Fed The Dog?!, server-side
 A Node.js API built using Express.
 API uses Knex.js to query a PostgreSQL database.
+The client-side source code used to consume this API can be found [here](https://github.com/yhtomitim/who-fed-the-dog-client).

 ## Build Setup